theron-wang/otr4j/README.md

 The repository for otr4j OTRv4 development is [gitlab.com/cobratbq/otr4j](https://gitlab.com/cobratbq/otr4j).

-__Status__
+## Status

-- _operational_: OTRv4 interactive sessions,  backwards-compatible with OTR version 3
+- __operational__: OTRv4 interactive: confidentiality, authentication (SMP),  backwards-compatible with OTR version 3
-- _feature-incomplete_: missing out-of-order messages, non-interactive session initiation, client-profile renewals during execution, … (see _checklist_ below for details)
+- __feature-incomplete__, missing: managing skipped encryption keys for out-of-order message handling, non-interactive session initiation, client-profile renewals during continuous execution, … (see _checklist_ below for details)
+- __in development__: _not reviewed_, _not widely adopted_ yet.

-# otr4j
+## otr4j

 This is a fork of the [original otr4j](https://github.com/jitsi/otr4j).
 The original otr4j started development as an GSoC 2009 project.
 A few years ago, a attempt was made to create a "community-friendly fork" of otr4j with the intention to lower the barrier for contribution: it is not required to sign a CLA.
-The original attempt never took off due to most of the original otr4j developers no longer focused on further development and improvement of otr4j.

 This repository contains the community-friendly fork with the addition of significant refactoring effort and recently the addition of [OTRv4][OTRv4] support.
 [OTRv4][OTRv4] is [still in draft](<https://github.com/otrv4/otrv4/issues/230> "Checking status as there has been a long communication silence ...").
 The implementation of this otr4j implementation itself is not stable (or secure).

+NOTE: another security protocol [MLS] is in development and has overlapping characteristics with OTRv4.

 ## Progress